 Students who attend New Way are able to have reading, writing, speech-language, and occupational therapies completed during school hours.
 That allows for more quality family time and less running around after school.

 Students diagnosed with dyslexia or other language-based learning disabilities receive instruction from trained reading therapists.
 Our therapists assess each student for specific literacy skills and the underlying causes that might be contributing to delayed reading.
-They then devise a reading program and multisensory learning format that best meet the student’s needs.
+They then devise a reading program and multisensory learning format to best meet the student’s needs.

-New Way Reading Programs:
+New Way Reading Programs Include:

 Wilson Fundations® is designed to reduce the number of children that develop reading problems by giving young students a solid foundation.
 The program is also an effective tool when it is necessary to intervene early due to identified risk factors or emerging reading challenges.
 New Way classroom teachers implement the engaging yet structured lessons with all primary school students with extra support from our reading specialists when needed.